-To know the optimum harvest time, we cannot talk about specific dates, since it will be earlier or later depending on multiple factors such as variety, sowing date, weather conditions, crop care, etc. Green beans (Phaseolus vulgaris) are commonly planted as an annual plant from March to July-August depending on the USDA hardiness region.
-Although each variety is different, the start of outdoors planting begins when the soil temperature is no lower than 60-65 F. Depending on the temperature, hours of light, and variety, the harvest can be very different.
-That is why it is so important to understand when green beans are ready to harvest.
+To know the optimum harvest time, we cannot talk about specific dates since it will be earlier or later depending on multiple factors such as variety, sowing date, weather conditions, crop care, etc. Green beans (Phaseolus vulgaris) are commonly planted as an annual plant from March to July-August depending on the new 2023 USDA hardiness zone map.
+Although each variety is different, the start of outdoor planting begins when the soil temperature is no lower than 60-65 F. Depending on the temperature, hours of light, and variety, the harvest can be very different.
+That is why it is so essential to understand when green beans are ready to harvest.

 How Do You Know When to Pick Green Beans?
-It is much more accurate to observe the green beans plant with some frequency to determine when the pods are ready to be harvested.
+It is much more accurate to observe the green bean plant with some frequency to determine when the pods are ready to be harvested.

 In turn, depending on whether the pods are to be harvested green – with their grains not yet fully formed – or dry, they should be harvested at different times, as we will see below.